sneakernets/zdoom/README.md

 - Quasar for finding the humor of ZDoom running without FMOD.
 - id Software for making Doom.
 - John Romero, for being awesome.
+- Mental, for pointing out the obvious.
+I owe you one.

 This was originally "released" on Doom's 21st birthday, but time restraints made this release a day late.
 Oops!